chen-bowen/Amazon_Multitask_Search_Ranking/README.md

-# Amazon Search Queries Ranking
+# **Amazon ESCI Multi-Task Search Reranker**

+Multi-task learning cross-encoder for the [Amazon ESCI](https://github.com/amazon-science/esci-data) tasks. **ESCI** stands for **Exact**, **Substitute**, **Complement**, and **Irrelevant** – the four relevance labels used in the Shopping Queries Dataset.
+This repo focuses on ESCI **Task 1–3** (query–product ranking, 4-class ESCI prediction, and substitute detection).
+The main model is a **shared encoder with three heads** trained jointly:

+- Task 1: regression to ESCI gain for ranking (nDCG-optimized).
+- Task 2: 4-class E/S/C/I classification.
+- Task 3: binary “is substitute?” prediction.

-Cross-encoder reranker for [Amazon ESCI Task 1](https://github.com/amazon-science/esci-data) (query-product ranking).
-Trained on the [Shopping Queries Dataset](https://arxiv.org/abs/2206.06588) with MSE loss on graded ESCI relevance gains.
-Paper baseline: nDCG ~0.852 (US); this implementation reaches ~0.96 on validation.
-Includes data loading (train/val/test split by query_id), training with early stopping, evaluation (nDCG, MRR, MAP, Recall@k), and Python API for scoring and reranking.
+Trained on the [Shopping Queries Dataset](https://arxiv.org/abs/2206.06588) with combined losses.
+A single-task cross-encoder reranker for Task 1 is still available as a baseline.
+The repo includes data loading (train/val/test split by `query_id`), training with early stopping, evaluation (nDCG, MRR, MAP, Recall@k), and Python/API interfaces for scoring and reranking.

 **Contents:** [Prediction problem](#prediction-problem) · [Architecture](#overall-architecture) · [Requirements](#requirements) · [Setup](#setup) · [How to use each component](#how-to-use-each-component) · [Data](#data) · [Pipeline](#pipeline) · [Training](#training) · [Results](#results) · [Inference](#inference) · [Troubleshooting](#troubleshooting) · [Project structure](#project-structure)